TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.9.md

 ---

-He will not always chide; Neither will he keep [his anger] for ever.
+He will not always accuse; neither will he stay angry forever.